filecoin-project/lotus/documentation/en/api-methods.md

 ## State
 The State methods are used to query, inspect, and interact with chain state.
 Most methods take a TipSetKey as a parameter.
-The state looked up is the state at that tipset.
+The state looked up is the parent state of the tipset.
 A nil TipSetKey can be provided as a param, this will cause the heaviest tipset in the chain to be used.